About Amy

 • After 20 years working as an attorney, Amy changed career paths and became a public school teacher.

-• She taught at CSA New Tech in Columbus and as a seventh-grade world history teacher for Brown County Schools.
+• She taught U.S. History and government at CSA New Tech High School in Columbus and taught seventh-grade world history at Brown County Junior High School.

-• Amy focused her lessons on sharing cultures and religions from around the world with students, including a world religion field trip to the Tibetan Mongolian Buddhist Cultural Center as well as a Muslim mosque, Jewish synogogue and Christian Church in Bloomington.
+• Amy focused her lessons on sharing cultures and religions from around the world with students.
+She organized a world religion field trip to Bloomington to visit the Tibetan Mongolian Buddhist Cultural Center, a mosque, a synagogue, and a Christian church.

-• After school, Amy initiated programs like Girls Who Code and Global Citizenship.
+• Before and after school, Amy initiated programs like Girls Who Code, Chess Club and Global Citizenship.
 She guided several students to the state and national competitions for National History Day.

 • As a teacher, Amy spent part of her summers traveling with other teachers to learn more about historical and cultural issues.
-She spent one month teaching and traveling in China and attended programs about the Middle East at Duke University, the civil rights movement in Arkansas, and the Holocaust in Washington, D.C.
+She spent one month teaching and traveling in China and attended programs at Duke University on the Middle East, the civil rights movement in Arkansas, and the Holocaust in Washington, D.C.

 Supporting teachers at a Red for Ed rally at the IN Statehouse.

-Meeting Elizabeth Eckford, one of the Little Rock Nine who helped integrate Little Rock Central High School in 1957 while at a Civil Rights Institute in Arkansas.
+While at a Civil Rights Institute in Arkansas, Amy met Elizabeth Eckford, one of the Little Rock Nine who helped integrate Little Rock Central High School in 1957.

 Family is important to Amy

-• Amy learned the value of family and public service from her parents.
+Amy learned the value of family and public service from her parents.
+Topics at the nightly dinner table often included the importance of telling the truth, free speech, and government transparency.

 • He was an active member of the Brown County Lions Club, the Brown County Friends of the Library, and the Salt Creek Trail Committee.